-Westside High School's Math Program
+Westside High School Math Program

 The starting course in the high school mathematics program is an Algebra 1 course.
 Depending on the student's previous math courses, it is possible for some ninth grade students to start in Honors Geometry or Honors Advanced Algebra.
-Your course placement will be recommended by your first semester math teacher and based on your first semester grade.
-Math teachers will review course selections at the end of second semester and make adjustments depending on the student's second semester grade, if necessary.
+Course recommendations will be made by your first semester teacher in January and reviewed by your second semester teacher in May.
+Recommendations are based on the students' mastery of mathematics standards in their current math course.